-- vi) For criterion 5 above, measurement of distances is in a straight line from the centre point of the property to the school's main designated front gate, using a computerised mapping system. - 6.3 In the event of over-subscription it may be necessary to ask for proof of the following when applying the criteria for prioritising admissions: - Address; - Child's date of birth; - Copy of an adoption order, residence order or special guardianship order and a letter from the Local Authority/appropriate body that last looked after the child confirming that (s)he was looked after immediately prior to that order being made.
+- v) For criterion 5 above, measurement of distances is in a straight line from the centre point of the property to the school's main designated front gate, using a computerised mapping system. - 6.3 In the event of over-subscription it may be necessary to ask for proof of the following when applying the criteria for prioritising admissions: - Address; - Copy of an adoption order, child arrangements order or special guardianship order and a letter from the Local Authority/appropriate body that last looked after the child confirming that (s)he was looked after immediately prior to that order being made.

-Acceptance or Refusal of Offers
+Solution Acceptance or Refusal of Offers